 ‘Hens for Pets,‘ is a family owned business, based in Nottinghamshire.
 We offer carefully sourced products, and as we use many of these ourselves, we are able to give advice from our own experience.
 We continue to look out for new products, so we can bring you the latest, whether you have two or three hens in the back garden, or a smallholding.
-We offer products and feeds certified for organic production, and have recently added a natural holistic dog food to our range.
+We offer products and feeds certified for organic, so if you're looking to raise your birds on pesticide non GM feeds, and use products which will not harm the environment, we can help you out here too.

 If you would like to keep a few hens in your garden and don't know where to start, feel free to give us a call.
 We've found keeping chickens to be very rewarding, there’s nothing quite like a tasty fresh egg for breakfast from your own flock, or an amusing family pet in your garden, but with such a choice of breeds and housing, it can be hard to know where to begin.